Lukeyp43/OpenEvidence-AI/README.md

 - ⚡ **Quick Access**: Toggle the panel on/off with a single click
 - ⌨️ **Smart Templates**: 3 preset keyboard shortcuts to auto-fill OpenEvidence with card content
 - ⚙️ **Customizable Settings**: Edit keyboard shortcuts and create custom templates via the settings panel
+- ✨ **Cursor-Style Highlight Actions**: Select text on flashcards to show a floating action bar with quick actions

 ## Installation